Spondylolisthesis in the athlete Vertebrae misalignment due to ligament weakness

-Doctors in Greece writing in the European journal of orthopaedic surgery & traumatology report that conservative treatment including physiotherapy and bracing is the mainstay in the treatment of symptomatic spondylolysis and low-grade isthmic spondylolisthesis in fine athletes.
+In 2015, doctors in Greece writing in the European Journal of Orthopaedic Surgery & Traumatology (5) report that conservative treatment including physiotherapy and bracing is the mainstay in the treatment of symptomatic spondylolysis and low-grade isthmic spondylolisthesis in fine athletes.
 If consequent treatment fails, the operative treatment (pars repair and short fusion) is decided.
 Return to play following surgery varies from 6 to 12 months with prohibition in collision sports.
-Return to play is mostly depended on specific sport activity.2
+Return to play is mostly dependent on specific sports activity.

-Doctors at the Joint Reconstruction Research Center, Tehran University of Medical Sciences, have released their findings in the Asian Journal of Sports Medicine on treatment options for athletes with low back pain.
+In 2015, doctors at the Joint Reconstruction Research Center, Tehran University of Medical Sciences, released their findings in the Asian Journal of Sports Medicine on treatment options for athletes with low back pain.
+(7)

 Here is the summary of their research:

-Although most athletes, with low back pain whether resulting of degenerative disc disease or spondylolysis respond well to conservative treatment, when conservative treatment fails, surgical treatment is indicated.
+Although most athletes, with low back pain whether resulting from degenerative disc disease or spondylolysis, respond well to conservative treatment, when conservative treatment fails, surgical treatment is indicated.

 On the other hand, intractable pain, progressive listhesis in spite of conservative treatment, or development of neurologic deficit, especially if it is progressive, are the surgical indications in athletes.